Online guitar lessons. Lead Guitar Made Easy

 The high E string is the thinnest string and below the B string.
 Fretting the B string with your middle finger, at the fifth fret, will sound the E note.
 Let this note ring out and adjust the E string to match that of the fifth fret B string.

 Tuning the (Low E) or 6th String.

 Finally our last string.
-The Low E string or 6th string is the largest string.
+The Low E string or 6th string is the thickest or heaviest string.
 By placing your middle finger on the fifth fret of the Low E string will sound the A note.
 Let that note ring out and pick the (A) string open and match the E string, 5th fret to the open A string.